-Well trained, competent people are essential for the safe and efficient operation of jack up barges.
-Mindful of the fact that almost all barge accidents are caused by human error, IJUBOA is developing a range of assessments, training programmes and qualifications to ensure that the industry has the skilled people it needs.
+Well trained, competent people are essential for the safe and efficient operation of Jack-Up Barges.
+Mindful of the fact that almost all barge accidents are caused by human error, IJUBOA has developed a range of training programmes and qualifications to ensure that the industry has the skilled people it needs.
 These include:

-IJUBOA has also drawn up National Occupational Standards (NOS) that detail the competence and knowledge that barge masters need to be good at their job.
-They are written in PLAIN ENGLISH and can be used when buying or designing training courses, when drawing up job descriptions and when conducting appraisals.
+- IJUBOA has also drawn up National Occupational Standards (NOS) that detail the competence and knowledge that Bargemasters need to be good at their job.
+They can be used when selecting training courses, when drawing up job descriptions and when conducting appraisals.

-IJUBOA has commissioned a two day course to develop the knowledge of those involved in the procuring and management of jack-up barges which has now been delivered successfully four times, most latterly in July 2015
+- IJUBOA has commissioned a two day course to develop the knowledge of those involved in the procuring and management of Jack-Up Barges which has now been delivered successfully many times, most latterly in November 2017.

 IJUBOA is a member of the Maritime Skills Alliance, the umbrella organisation that works to develop skills across the UK maritime sector.
 A lot of people transfer between the various different maritime industries – e.g. work boats, the merchant navy, sea fishing – and the MSA’s work to develop and sustain common standards of competence is extremely valuable.